phu-n-tran/StoreFront_Team30/project_requirements/Project Requirement.md

   - Users will be able to view all the credit card(s) that have saved in the system including: card number, card type, holder name, CVV, and card expiration date.
   - The system will access the database to retrieve the data in the corresponding entity and display the information through the application UI.

-- Viewing password
+- Viewing email
-  - Users can see their password display directly on the screen without any protected layer.
+  - Users can see their email displayed directly on the screen with a protected layer concealing some of the characters.
-  - The system will access the database, re-hash the password to it original format and display it on the screen.
+  - The system will access the database to retrieve the user's email and display it on the screen.

+- Changing email
+  - Users can change their email by confirming both an older email and a new email.
+  - The system will check if the user provided the old email correctly with the database.
+If yes, replace the new email with the old one.
+Otherwise, keep the old email and display an error message through the screen.

 - Changing password
   - Users can change their password by providing both an older password and a new password.
-  - The system will check if users provide the old password correctly with the database.
+  - The system will check if the user provided the old password correctly with the database.
 If yes, replace the new password with the old one.
-Otherwise, keep the old password and display an error message through the screen
+Otherwise, keep the old password and display an error message through the screen.

 - Purchasing items
-  - Users will be able to purchase their current cart of items using a new/existing payment method
+  - Users will be able to purchase their current cart of items using a new/existing payment method.
+  - The system will display the cart's total price to the user.
   - The system will decrement the item(s) entity data to denote that there is less stock of said item.

 - View Past Orders
-  - Users will be able to see orders that they made in the past
+  - Users will be able to see orders that they made in the past.
-  - The system will maintain a list of orders that the user made and return them on request
+  - The system will maintain a list of orders that the user made and return them on request.
+  - Users will be able to view past orders as a list and click on an entry to view all details.

 # Non-functional Requirements